joel-woodfield/bus-trip-announcer/README.md

 Current Limitations:
 - Routes that do not have two headsigns in the database do not work.
 An example of this is route 29.

+Future:
+- Make it work for all bus routes.
+- Make a mobile app.
+- Have ways to manage mistakes the app makes in figuring out the trip.

 UML Class Diagram:

 ![new_bus-trip-announcer drawio](https://user-images.githubusercontent.com/101725589/218023724-4830377d-3553-4062-bef9-2160b59390b9.png)